acristofari/asa-bcp/fortran/CUTEst/README.md

    where `problem_name` is the CUTEst problem to solve.

-   See the file `syntax.txt` in the parent directory to know how to change algorithm parameters and get output values.
+   See the file `usage.txt` in the parent directory to know how to change algorithm parameters and get output values.